andreasm80/blog.local/content/post/2024-05-05-taking-rancher-by-suse-for-a-spin/index.md

 ## Managing my RKE2 cluster from Rancher

+Deploying a Kubernetes cluster is something that can be done fairly easy, regardless of using Rancher or other K8s management platform.

+### Scaling nodes horizontally - up and down

+### Scaling nodes vertically - add cpu, ram and disk

+DIAGRAM Rancher API endpoint, including the loadbalancer component (avi, Traefik, HAProxy), accessing RKE2 clusters, vsphere cloud and proxmox custom nodes.
+Explaining traffic pattern

+This should be part of the intro...

+Update vSphere teomplate to be Ubuntu cloud image.
+And add an explanation to what Linux os is supported, and requirements.

 Managing a Kubernetes cluster involves several tasks like scaling, upgrading etc.

 Now what, cluster is ready, how to access it, what can I do for cool stuff